- Toddler development generally means that he can both stand alone, and begins to walk all by himself.

 - Your Toddler will show his independence at mealtime by challenging what he is served.

-His ability to grasp now means your child will be easily picking up his food with two to three fingers instead of his entire hand.
+brings the ability to grasp, which means your child will be easily picking up his food with two to three fingers instead of his entire hand.
 He’s exploring how to eat with utensils as he begins to use a spoon and fork.
 He’s still learning how to drink from an open cup and sometimes uses a straw.
 All of these advances make your little guy think he can do it all himself.
-All babies progress differently, but if you are concerned your child isn’t keeping up with others his age talk to your pediatrician.
+All babies progress differently, but if you are concerned that your child isn’t keeping up with others his age, talk to your pediatrician.

 Did you know?

 Better coordination and feelings of independence will keep your Toddler constantly on the go.

 You’ll see a big change in eating skills and behavior in your Toddler between the ages of one and two.